 ELIOT, Charles Norton Edgcumbe.
-Sibford Gower, Oxfordshire 8.1.1862 — Strait of Malacca 184.108.40.206.1931.
+Sibford Gower, Oxfordshire 8.1.1862 — Strait of Malacca 16./17.3.1931.
 Sir.
-British Orientalist and Diplomat.
-Educated at Cheltenham College and at Balliol College, Oxford (classical philology, also Sanskrit).
-From 1886 in diplomatic service: served in St. Petersburg, Constantinople, Morocco, Bulgaria, Serbia, and Washington.
+British Oriental Scholar and Diplomat.
+Son of Edward E., a curate, and Elizabeth Harriet Wyatt Watling.
+Educated at Cheltenham College, studies from 1880 at Balliol College, Oxford (classical philology, also Sanskrit).
+From 1886 in diplomatic service: in St. Petersburg, Constantinople, Morocco, Bulgaria, Serbia, and Washington.
 In 1901-04 High Commissioner and Commander-in-Chief of the British East African Protectorate.
-Retired from the service because of a political disagreement with London, came to England and became the Vice-Chancellor of Sheffield University.
-In 1912-18 the first Vice-Chancellor and principal of the new Hongkong University.
-In 1918 returned to the diplomatic service and, after a while as British High Commissioner in Siberia, in 1919-26 was the ambassador in Tokyo.
-In 1926 he retired and, living mainly in Japan, concentrated in his studies on Japanese Buddhism.
+Retired from the service because of a political disagreement with London, came to England and became the Vice-Chancellor of the new Sheffield University.
+In 1912-18 the first Vice-Chancellor and principal of the new Hong Kong University.
+In 1918 returned to the diplomatic service and was, after a while as British High Commissioner in Siberia, in 1919-26 the ambassador in Tokyo.
+In 1926 he retired and, living mainly in Japan, concentrated on his studies of Japanese Buddhism.
 Died on board travelling to England.
-As a scholar CE was many-sided, but Japan had the first place.
-According to his contemporaries he was free of racial prejudices and appreciated much Indian thought.
-In 1926 he was elected as the first foreign member in the Imperial Academy of Japan.
-He was G.C.M.G., C.B., M.A., and Honorary D.Litt.
-(Oxon.), LL.D.
-(Edinb.), and Hon.
-D.C.L.
-(Durham).
-His hobby was the study of nudibranch molluscs, of which he described about 30 new species.
-Unmarried.

-– articles in the Enc.
-Brit.: History of Asia, the Hungarian language, the Huns, Kashgar, the Khazars, the Tartars, and the Turks; many articles on marine biology (molluscs).
+– Articles in the Enc.
+Brit.: History of Asia, the Hungarian language, the Huns, Kashgar, the Khazars, the Tartars, and the Turks; many articles on marine biology (molluscs), listed in Wikipedia.

 – “Hinduism in Assam”, JRAS 1910, 1155-1186.